mrbrahman/ml/README.md

 ```

 - `save_annotated` (optional): When `true`, saves an annotated copy of the image with bounding boxes and face labels to `data/annotated_images/`
-- `xmp_faces` (optional): Array of face regions from EXIF/XMP metadata for automatic face labeling
+- `known_faces` (optional): Array of known face regions for automatic face labeling
-- `xmp_regions` (optional): Raw XMP regions object from exiftool-vendored for automatic conversion and face labeling
+- `xmp_regions` (optional): Raw XMP regions object from exiftool-vendored for automatic conversion to `known_faces` and face labeling

 **Response:**
 ```json